Belinda Johnson

 Belinda is widely published internationally in scholarly books and journals.
 Drawing from critical disability studies, new materialism and posthuman feminism, she is curious about the valuable insights gleaned from less-considered lives.
 Her concerns often return to the politics of everyday and creative actions.

 Belinda brings a lived experience perspective to her research through her personal connections with the Down syndrome community.
-This lived experience informs her understanding of the value of body diversity and her insight into the importance of creative work and creative participation for cultures of Down syndrome.
+This lived experience knowledge deeply informs her understanding of the value of body diversity and her insight into the importance of creative work and creative participation for cultures of Down syndrome.

 Her current and recent research projects include: